 Moreover, my extended family had been living in New York City for years and, since early childhood, I visited almost every other summer during regular school vacations.
 So, in a way, New York, and Queens were a second home for me.

 When visiting, I would literally switch accents at the airports.
 My father was with Pakistan International Airlines, PIA, and we traveled a lot.
 From an early age, experiencing different cultures and people gave me a unique ear for subtlety in pronunciation.
+I could, in a second, change my British styled, Pakistani military taught, accented English to a local New York flow.
 So, suffice it to say, when I opened my mouth I didn’t sound alien.

 As I started college my family was also naturalized and we became American citizens.
 During my time in college, life and work was largely in Manhattan.
 There too, in the cradle of the world’s spice mix, I didn’t experience any sort of real bias.